ms609/TreeDist/cran-comments.md

 [...]
 > Package suggested but not available for checking: 'TreeDistData'

-'TreeDistData' is too large to be submitted on CRAN.
+'TreeDistData' is too large for CRAN.

 All calls to `data(package = "TreeDistData")` are wrapped within `if(require('TreeDistData'))` to ensure that vignettes fail gracefully when